Sravika-data/Excel__Project.Bike-Purchase-Analysis/README.md

 ⚫Replaced values of column gender and marital status.
 ⚫Calculated new column using built in functions.
 ⚫Built pivot tables and charts.
-⚫Designed a Dashboard to present and visualize key insights and trends .
+⚫Designed a Dashboard to present and visualize key insights and trends.

 ### Insights:
 📍 The average income of male who have purchased bike is greater than $60,000 while for women it is greater than $55,000.